StackExchange/dnscontrol/documentation/language-reference/domain-modifiers/IMPORT_TRANSFORM.md

 domain, after making certain transformations and resetting the TTL.

 Not all records are copied and transformed:
-* The record must be type A or CNAME.
+* The record must be record type A or CNAME.
+* Records are skipped if they have a metadata key `import_transform_skip` (any non-null value).
 * Records are skipped if a record of the same label+type already exist in the destination domain.
-* Records are skipped if they have a metadata key `import_transform_skip` (any non-null value).

 Example: